Compare the best cashback and reward credit cards

 Air miles/hotel point values vary

-27.9% £0 5 points for every £4 spent at John Lewis and Waitrose and 1 point for every £4 spent elsewhere
+28.9% £0 5 points for every £4 spent at John Lewis and Waitrose and 1 point for every £4 spent elsewhere, doubled for the first 60 days.

 Get £40 in vouchers to use in John Lewis and Waitrose if you are a new customer and open a Partnership Credit Card in store or on the John Lewis website by 8 January 2024, then spend a minimum of £250 on eligible purchases at John Lewis and Waitrose within 90 days